 1. Who is the target audience?

-2. What is the goal is the publication?
+2. What is the goal of the publication?

 3. How many copies of the publication will need to be printed?